Access to water is our shared responsibility. Here are some of the ways we need to work together to ensure efficient and effective water service.

 - This is common with most municipal utilities.
 These types of repairs aren't typically covered by a basic homeowner's insurance policy.

 In most communities, you can shut off the water supply in your home by using the stop and waste valve located on the line leading to your water meter.
 It will have a Gate valve or a Ball valve to open/close water flow to the meter.
 If you would like the water shut off at the property line, you must contact EPCOR (the water utility) to have a service technician come out.
+Learn more about shutting off the water to your home.

 A slow water leak in your toilet or taps can cause noisy pipes.